The Density Profile of Dynamical Halos: The Profile of Dynamical Halos

 In the above Equation, $\rho_{\rm orb}$ is the density profile measured in the data as a function of the scaled radius $r/\rh$.
 When scaled in this way, the resulting orbiting profile is expected to be independent of halo mass, with

+This scaling illustrates that the exponential cutoff of the profile is controlled simply by the scaling radius $r_h$.
 The right panel in Figure~\ref{fig:model_fitting} compares the scaled density profile $\tilde\rho_{\rm orb}$ for the same 300 halos shown in the left panel.
 The solid black line is the corresponding expectation $\tilde\rho_{\rm orb}=\exp(-\tfrac{1}{2}x^2)$ (note we actually plot $x^3 {\tilde\rho}_{\rm orb}$).
 The bottom--right panel corresponds to the relative difference between the scaled profiles and our model expectation.
-As we can see, the residuals are consistent with zero within noise.
+As we can see, the residuals scatter around zero.